Indus Towers Q2 net profit up 38% at Rs 1,559 cr | Business

 - India

-The consolidated revenue of Indus Towers (formerly Bharti Infratel) during the just-ended September quarter stood at Rs 6,877 crore, up 8 per cent year-on-year.

-Bimal Dayal, Managing Director and CEO of Indus Towers, noted that this was a significant quarter for the telecom industry in the backdrop of the announcement of major reforms, which has resulted in ''sharp improvement in business sentiments''. ''We welcome this vital step and are prepared to partner with our stakeholders in the journey towards Digital India,'' Dayal said in a statement.
-The company continued to improve its operational performance with an increase in net colocations during the quarter and delivered a strong financial performance, Dayal noted.
+The consolidated revenues of Indus Towers (formerly Bharti Infratel) during the just-ended September quarter stood at Rs 6,877 crore, up about 8 per cent year-on-year.
+Indus Towers, Managing Director and CEO, Bimal Dayal noted that this was a significant quarter for the telecom industry in the backdrop of the announcement of major reforms, which resulted in a sharp improvement in business sentiments. ''We welcome this vital step and are prepared to partner with our stakeholders in the journey towards Digital India,'' Dayal said in the statement.
+The company continued to improve its operational performance with an increase in net colocations during the quarter and delivered a strong financial performance, Dayal observed.

+The consolidated EBITDA, which came in at about Rs 3,641 crore in Q2 FY22, was 17 per cent higher than the corresponding quarter of the previous year.
+Put simply, Earnings before Interest, Taxes, Depreciation and Amortisation or EBITDA is a measure of a company's operational performance.

+''Following the merger between Bharti Infratel Limited and Indus Towers, effective November 19, 2020, the results filed under Regulation 33 and Regulation 52 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended, are not comparable with the results disclosed prior to the effective date.
+Hence, the company has given proforma unaudited consolidated results,'' the company statement explained.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)